karllhughes/personal-blog-5/_posts/2019-08-29-diversity-in-conference-speakers.markdown

 > I speak at conferences all the time.
 Every time I walk on stage - often, as the solo woman on the lineup - I’m very aware I’m representing my gender, as you said.
 If a guy f***s up, nobody will look at him and go “he was only up there to meet a diversity quota 🙄” - [Samantha Geitz](https://twitter.com/SamanthaGeitz/status/1166713386975006722)

 I will empathize a little with dissenters who note that Central Europe is _not_ the most ethnically diverse region in the world.
-Germany comprises 91% Native-Born Germans, but with gender ratios more evenly split, it's surprising that a conference willing to fly men from America to speak at it didn't invite a single woman to share the stage.
+Germany for example, comprises 91% Native-Born Germans, but with gender ratios more evenly split in all of Central Europe, it's surprising that a conference willing to fly men from America to speak didn't invite a single woman to share the stage.
 Even after [three](https://markbakeruk.net/2019/07/24/withdrawal-from-speaking-at-phpce-2019/) [male](https://twitter.com/grmpyprogrammer/status/1165608289654235136) [speakers](https://steemit.com/php/@crell/skipping-php-ce-this-year) volunteered to give up their spots, the organizer refused to relent:

 > Equal chances mean to not disturb in the natural process.
 Favoritism one people group against another is acting in compliance with the /divide et empera/ principle.
 This is the politics and we are very far from entering politics into the event organization. - [Dariusz Grzesista, PHP CE Organizer](https://twitter.com/DarGrze/status/1152089009725874178)